-This is a really hearty soup and a great way to use up Thanksgiving turkey leftovers.
-My five year old gobbled it up and asked for ‘more please’.
+Turkey, Kale, and Orzo Soup is a hearty soup and a great way to use up Thanksgiving turkey leftovers.
+My kids gobbled it up and asked for ‘more please’.

 - 2 Tbsp olive oil